-Through our series of online marketing seminars as well as our general benchmarking and consulting work, we spend a lot of time examining how sophisticated different estate agents are with their online marketing.
+Through our benchmarking and consulting work, we spend a lot of time examining how sophisticated different estate agents are with their online marketing.
 Scroll down and have a quick scan through the charts below.
 They paint a stark picture of the variation in performance between agents.
 This article explores how your agency performs relative to your competitors, on a number of very important underlying metrics for SEO, and why this really matters.
 It’s technical – but bear with us – we aim to get these concepts, which are very important commercially, across in ways that are interesting and easy to follow, even if you aren’t remotely interested in technical matters.

 Tough news for independents: Larger agencies are fundamentally advantaged when it comes to SEO.
 They have higher “Domain Authority”.
 They have the scale to invest in better content.
 And they gather more natural upstream links.
 And to add to the mix, they can afford to invest more deeply in a solid website platform which underpins all SEO effort for agency, as we will explore here.

 However, we’re also going to argue it’s not all bad news for the inquisitive, strong, smaller independent.
 You can box clever, and your local focus can bring you advantages online in SEO, just as it does offline by offering quality, focused, local experience and care.
 It’s perfectly possible for a smaller agency to enjoy a true, enterprise class, web platform at a fraction of the cost, by working with Homeflow, and that difference in better quality platform and hence SEO fundamentals is important commercially.
 That said, unless you are already well versed in SEO, then the (vitally important) differences are going to take some explaining.